M-o-a-T/etcd-tree/doc/tutorial.rst

 raise ``ReloadData`` if you need that.
 The ``recursive`` parameter tells you whether ``pre`` contains just the top-level directory or the whole sub-hierarchy; raise ``ReloadRecursive`` if you need the latter.

+If ``raw`` is set, the type needs to be wrapped in a class that holds it and (optionally) the type's priority value.
+This will be the default in a future version.

 ``.subtype()`` recurses to the parent directory when the first character of the entry's name is not a colon.
 You can